lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 *   AMD modules.
 Uses the Asynchronous Module Definition format; requires a module loader script, such as [require.js](https://requirejs.org/).
 *   SystemJS modules.
 [SystemJS](https://www.npmjs.com/package/systemjs) is a module loader that defines its own module format.
 It also supports AMD, CommonJS, and standard JavaScript modules.

 The IIFE format works fine if all of your code can be bundled into a single file.
-To use code splitting with older browsers like IE11, you'll need to produce output in either the AMD or SystemJS module format and load the appropriate module loader/polyfill.
+To use code splitting via [dynamic `import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) with older browsers like IE11, you'll need to produce output in either the AMD or SystemJS module format and load the appropriate module loader/polyfill.

 #### Polyfills {#polyfills}